 What’s the rush

-Before I get into our snack and treats routine, a quick word about sugar.
+Before I get into our 10 Secrets to Triumph Treats and Snack Time with Kids, a quick word about sugar.
 Sugar is a mysterious thing.
 It is a natural product, most commonly derived from sugar beets or sugar cane.
 That being said, it doesn’t mean it is naturally good for you.
 Sugar is known to give your body a shot of energy (fast working energy), which leaves your body to want more once the famous sugar rush runs out.
 Which is one of the reasons it is considered an ingredient to consume with caution.
 Especially if you compare it to slow working energy providers as whole grains.

 The other stuff

 Another reason is, that most sugar is highly processed, refined, and bleached.
 Then, of course, there are new kinds of sweeteners commonly used nowadays in processed (baked) goods, like high fructose corn syrup, inverted syrups, and artificial sweeteners.
 None of which, as you probably know, are good for your body.
 Which is why us parents jump into NoNo mode when we see candy bars and bright colored cupcakes.
 As you are reading this article on alternative snacks and the Yogic Diet, I assume you already did your homework on sugar.
 So, I will not go into details here about the bad and ugly of sugar and I will save that for another blog post.